 “It gets back to the idea of working for a purpose larger than you.
 I don’t think you can be a good family law attorney unless that’s how you look at life.”

-Mark A. Ogle is a Family Lawyer with a reputation of treating his clients with compassion.
-He covers the wide range of laws in the areas of Family Law from Adoption, Child Support, Custody & Visitation, Divorce Personal Injury – Plaintiff, to Motor Vehicle Accidents – Plaintiff.
+Mark A. Ogle has a reputation of treating his clients with compassion.
+Mark specializes in all aspects of Family Law, including Adoption, Child Support, Custody & Visitation, and Divorce.
 His passion for finding the best possible solution for each individual client is evidenced by the many “thank you” notes and cards he receives after the representation is completed.
 He helps his clients settle their cases as quickly and amicably as possible in order to avoid trial.
 However, when resolution cannot be achieved, he tirelessly advocates for his clients’ rights.
 Mark represents clients at every social and economic level, from Professional Athletes and Corporate Executives to Small Business Owners, Doctors, Teachers, Industrial Employees, and Homemakers and has worked on cases with assets well over $20 million and those with assets fewer than $50 thousand.
 He handles all types of issues related to divorce, such as difficult custody matters, child support, business evaluations, division of retirement accounts, and spousal maintenance issues.

 Mark has been a part of shaping the Domestic Relations Law for the Commonwealth of Kentucky.
 Mark’s appellate practice has set in place new law as it pertains to non-biological third party rights to children where the biological parent failed to act timely to assert his/her rights, and he helped to establish a clearer definition for parties, attorneys and judges regarding the complicated area of subject-matter jurisdiction and modification of custody under the Uniform Child Custody Jurisdiction Enforcement Act.
 Since 2006, Mark has been a Fellow of the American Academy of Matrimonial Lawyers, one of the most prestigious groups of family lawyers in the United States.
-He currently serves as President-Elect of the Kentucky Chapter and will begin a two-year term as President in 2019.
+He currently serves as President.
 Mark is also a member of the Family Law Sections of the American Bar Association, Kentucky Bar Association, and the Northern Kentucky Bar Association and is a frequent speaker at bar association events.

 In his spare time, Mark enjoys watching his daughters play volleyball at the club, high school and college levels, as well as, spending time with his 4 grandchildren.
 He also enjoys the Reds, basketball at all levels, a round of golf, and cooking for and with his family and friends.